Marooned (instrumental): Live and other releases

 This song had only been played live three times before 2024: On the two dates in Oslo, Norway (one of which is featured in the bonus features on the Pulse DVD) on the 1994 "The Division Bell" tour and at "The Strat Pack" charity concert, for the 50th anniversary of the Fender Stratocaster guitar, where Gilmour played his "#0001" Stratocaster.
 In 2024, David Gilmour played it as a part of his Luck and Strange tour.

 An excerpt of the music is featured on Echoes: The Best of Pink Floyd.

 In 2014, for the twentieth anniversary of the original release of The Division Bell, a music video for the song was produced and released on the official Pink Floyd website as well as the anniversary box set of the album.
 Aubrey Powell of Hipgnosis directed the video, filming some parts in the abandoned city of Pripyat, Ukraine during the first week of April 2014 and on the International Space Station.

+On 28 July 2021, to mark Wright's birthday, Pink Floyd published the track's 8 minute 22 second "original demo" on YouTube.
+It features Wright, Gilmour, Nick Mason and Guy Pratt "jamming direct to a stereo DAT machine at Britannia Row Studios".